 2. University romances are no longer lasting

 University romances are not enduring, which had previously been the trend.
-Once upon a time, university provided the biggest dating pool people expected to be exposed to, so if you found someone in university, you stuck and made it work.
+Once upon a time, the university provided the biggest dating pool people expected to be exposed to, so if you found someone in university, you stuck and made it work.

 Now with the seemingly infinite options, online dating provides, the post-secondary dating pool is no longer considered the ‘end of the line’ in dating.
 People continue to look for partners past the college/university stage of life.
 This is extending the age at which people are choosing to settle down.